Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: GenBR: Learning Best Response Search with a Generative Model

+We propose Generative Best Response (GenBR), a new best response method based on AlphaZero-styled MCTS with $\Pr(h~|~s, \pi_{-i})$ learned by a deep generative model.
+On a high-level, GenBR is parameterized by three deep neural nets: a policy net $\bm{p}$, a value net $\bm{v}$ and a generative net $\bm{g}$.
+Just as in the AlphaZero training loop~\cite{silver2018general}, GenBR training loop generates multiple RL trajectories by calling GenBR search procedure at each decision point to gather data for training these neural nets.
+These neural nets will further guide and refine the search procedure, producing higher quality data for later training.
+During the search procedure, the world states are sampled directly from the model given only their information state descriptions, leading to a succinct representation of the posterior that generalizes to large state spaces.
+Next we explain our algorithms in more details.

-The approximate best response step (Algorithm~\ref{alg:abr} in Appendix~\ref{sec:app-pseudocode}) proceeds analogously to AlphaZero's self-play based training, which trains a value net $\bm{v}$, a policy net $\bm{p}$, along with a generative network $\bm{g}$ using trajectories generated by search.
-There are some important differences from AlphaZero.
+The GenBR training loop (Algorithm~\ref{alg:abr}) proceeds analogously to AlphaZero's self-play based training, which trains a value net $\bm{v}$, a policy net $\bm{p}$, along with a generative network $\bm{g}$ using trajectories generated by search.
+We assume we are given an \emph{offline opponent model} $\sigma$ represented by a mixed strategy profile of the opponents.
+There are important differences from AlphaZero.
 Only one player is learning (\eg player $i$).
-The (set of) opponents are fixed, sampled at the start of each episode from the opponent's meta-distribution $\sigma_{-i}$.
-Whenever it is player $i$'s turn to play, since we are considering imperfect information games, it runs a POMDP search procedure based on IS-MCTS (Algorithm~\ref{alg:is-mcts-br}) from its current information state $s_i$.
+The (set of) opponents are fixed, sampled at the start of each episode from the opponent model $\sigma_{-i}$.
+Whenever it is player $i$'s turn to play, since we are considering imperfect information games, it runs a POMDP search procedure based on Algorithm~\ref{alg:is-mcts-br} from its current information state $s_i$.
 The search procedure produces a policy target $\pi^*$, and an action choice $a^*$ that will be taken at $s_i$ at that episode.
 Data about the final outcome and policy targets for player $i$ are stored in data sets $D_{\bm{v}}$ and $D_{\bm{p}}$, which are used to improve the value net and policy net that guide the search.
 Data about the history, $h$, in each information set, $s(h)$, reached is stored in a data set $D_{\bm{g}}$, which is used to train the generative network $\bm{g}$ by supervised learning.
+We call the combination of $\bm{v}$, $\bm{p}$, and $\bm{g}$ as the policy-value-and-generative network (PVGN).